Journal Policies

 - developing and coordinating effective dissemination and distribution methods and approaches;

-The mandate of the ILR Editorial Board is to provide the Managing Editor of the journal with guidance and support on establishing the editorial line and planning the journal’s contents, while preserving and enhancing the journal’s reputation as a trusted source of high-quality analysis.
+The mandate of the Editorial Board is to provide the Managing Editor of the journal with guidance and support on establishing the editorial line and planning the journal’s contents, while preserving and enhancing the journal’s reputation as a trusted source of high-quality analysis.

 The Editorial Board is chaired by the Director of the ILO Research Department and is composed of seven Editorial Board members, who are world-class academics and researchers, representative of the various regions of the world and the various disciplines related to work and employment studies.
+Given its trilingual nature, there is representation of all the three languages of the ILR among Board Members.
+Potential Board Members are approached by the Editorial Team while keeping disciplinary, regional and gender diversity in mind.

 Given the trilingual nature of the ILR, there should be a representation of all the three languages of the ILR among Board Members.